johnpeart/johnpeart.github.io/src/posts/blogpost/2025-06-10-allying-is-a-verb-not-a-noun.md

 ![Text: LGBT+ civil servants responding to the Civil Service People Survey said they experience bullying, harassment and discrimination twice as often as cisgender and straight staff](/assets/images/posts/2025/06/10/allying-is-a-verb-not-a-noun/slide9.jpg){.rounded}

-In the 2019 Civil Service People Survey, when you break down the responses by people's sexual orientation and whether or not they are transgender, you find that almost twice as many LGBT+ staff say they'd experienced bullying, harassment and discrimination as those who were not LGBT+.
+In the 2019 Civil Service People Survey, when you break down the responses by peoples' sexual orientation and whether or not they are transgender, you find that almost twice as many LGBT+ staff say they'd experienced bullying, harassment and discrimination as those who were not LGBT+.

 Transgender staff, in particular, experience some of the highest rates of bullying, harassment and discrimination of any group in the Civil Service.